 The Little Cottage Bathroom Makeover

 Hey friends!
-We are down at The Little Cottage today, and it’s time to check out the guest bathroom makeover I completed as part of my partnership with Better Homes & Gardens.
+We are down at The Little Cottage today, and it’s time to check out the guest bathroom makeover I completed as part of my partnership with Better Homes & Gardens at Walmart.
 The design challenge this month was to transform a space with a before and after makeover and this bathroom definitely need a bit of attention!
 The timing always seems to be just right for my challenges.
 Probably because I’ve got so many spaces that need attention.
 This is a budget friendly makeover and didn’t require any major DIY projects, and can be completed in a weekend!

 This bathroom, like most spaces, had it’s own set of challenges: the ceiling is partially vaulted, which is odd, the window has unattractive privacy glass, the light fixture box & plumbing (for sink placement) do not line up and the flooring is lackluster.
 Let’s take a look at what I started with.

 Now for it’s assets: it’s large, gets decent light, is clean, and in good condition.
 I can definitely work with that!

 Besides paint, the biggest change to the room was the addition of the Modern Farmhouse Cabinet from the new Better Homes & Gardens line at Walmart.
 If you follow me on Instagram, you may have seen me putting it together in my stories, and gotten a sneak peek at it!